MMZaini/mmzaini/README.md

 - ⚡ Fun fact: I started programming from the age of 8!

 ## Contact
+- Feel free to reach out at any time!
 - [www.zaini.tech](https://www.zaini.tech)
 - [@zainimahdii](https://instagram.com/zainimahdii) on Instagram
 - [MoMahdi#0599](./) on Discord